hzi-braunschweig/SORMAS-Stats/src/sormas_stats/index/README.md

 # Index

-Just the module housing the `index.html`.
-This should be absorbed by the main app.
+Just the module housing the `index.html` and responding to everything routed under `/`.